Mark Allen (snooker player): 2015/2016 season

-Allen reached the semi-finals of the Shanghai Masters with a 5–1 victory over Mark Davis, but was beaten 6–1 by Kyren Wilson.
-In the quarter-finals of the International Championship he compiled a 118 break to send the match into a deciding frame, but Thepchaiya Un-Nooh won it.
-Allen swept to the final of the Bulgarian Open by whitewashing Mark Williams 4–0 and did not drop a frame against Ryan Day either as he took home the title, his first in 15 months.
-The win qualified Allen for the Champion of Champions and he knocked out Barry Hawkins, Stephen Maguire and Wilson to reach another final, where he lost 10–5 to Neil Robertson.
-Robertson was also the victor when the pair met in the semi-finals of the Welsh Open, this time 6–4.
+Allen reached the semi-finals of the Shanghai Masters, where he was beaten 1–6 by Kyren Wilson.
+In the quarter-finals of the International Championship, he suffered a deciding frame defeat to Thepchaiya Un-Nooh.
+Allen progressed to the final of the Bulgarian Open by whitewashing Williams 4–0 and did not drop a frame against Day either as he took home the title, his first in fifteen months.
+The win qualified Allen for the Champion of Champions and he knocked out Hawkins, Stephen Maguire and Kyren Wilson to reach the final, where he lost 5–10 to Robertson.
+Robertson was also the victor when the pair met in the semi-finals of the Welsh Open.

-Allen came from 4–2 down against Shaun Murphy to win 6–4 and reach his first ranking event final of the season at the PTC Finals.
-He was 3–1 down to Ricky Walden, but a crucial run of six successive frames would be key as Allen won 10–6.
+Allen came from 2–4 down against Murphy to win 6–4 and reach his first ranking event final of the season at the PTC Finals.
+In the final he trailed 1–3 to Walden, but a run of six successive frames would be key as Allen won 10–6.
 He became the first Northern Irishman to win a ranking event in the UK since Dennis Taylor won the world title in 1985.
-Allen lost the opening seven frames against Kyren Wilson in the second round of the World Championship and was also 11–5 behind.
-He closed the gap to 11–9, but had left himself too much to do as he lost 13–9.
+Allen lost the opening seven frames against Kyren Wilson in the second round of the World Championship.
+He closed the gap to 9–11, but had left himself too much to do as he lost 9–13.
 Allen called the season a waste as he had not become the world champion.

 2016/2017 season

-Allen lost in the last 16 of the Paul Hunter Classic and the European Masters 4–3 to Thepchaiya Un-Nooh and 4–2 to Ronnie O'Sullivan respectively.
-He made three centuries to eliminate Mark Selby 6–5 at the inaugural China Championship 5–4, but was then heavily beaten 9–3 by John Higgins.
-A week later he defeated Selby by the same scoreline and stage at the Champion of Champions, before losing 6–2 to O'Sullivan.
+Allen lost in the last 16 of the Paul Hunter Classic and the European Masters 3–4 to Un-Nooh and 2–4 to O'Sullivan respectively.
+He made three centuries to eliminate Selby 6–5 at the inaugural China Championship, but was then heavily beaten 3–9 by John Higgins.
+A week later, he defeated Selby by the same scoreline and stage at the Champion of Champions, before losing 2–6 to O'Sullivan.

-Allen's only ranking event quarter-final this season came at his home event the Northern Ireland Open, but he lost 5–2 to Anthony Hamilton.
-He made the first 147 of his career during his 6–4 win over Rod Lawler in the second round of the UK Championship and then recovered from 4–0 down to eliminate Ryan Day 6–5.
-Allen was knocked out 6–3 by John Higgins in the fourth round, losing the final four frames of the match.
-He exacted some revenge by edging out Higgins 6–5 in the opening round of the Masters, before being defeated 6–2 by Marco Fu.
+Allen's only ranking event quarter-final of the season came at his home event the Northern Ireland Open, but he lost 2–5 to Anthony Hamilton.
+He made the first 147 of his career during his 6–4 win over Lawler in the second round of the UK Championship and then recovered from 0–4 down to eliminate Day 6–5.
+Allen was knocked out 3–6 by John Higgins in the fourth round, losing the final four frames of the match.
+He exacted some revenge by edging out Higgins 6–5 in the opening round of the Masters, before being defeated 2–6 by Fu.
 He met Higgins again in the second round of the World Championship and, though Allen made four centuries and seven other breaks above 50, he was beaten 13–9.